szib/GymApp-frontend/README.md

 The app uses Rails as a backend and React for the front end.

-Currently there is no API in use.
+Currently there is no external API in use.

+How to clear form and all state after workout submission